alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

         -- If applicable upgrade NPM
             * npm install npm@latest -g
     ^ Step B - Create a new project
-        -- Navigate to a folder you need to go to
+        -- If merging with Visual Studio, navigate to the solution file folder that was created in Step 1 otherwise, pick any folder.
-        -- ng new my-app
+        -- ng new my-app --skip-git (no need for git since will apply source control from Visual Studio)
             * This installs packages but it came back with errors such as needing Admin privileges to run the scandir on folders that did not even exist.
               Therefore, had to run the following command 1st: